jakdot/parser_and_memory_additionalfiles/readme.md

 This repository complements the paper: Parsing as a cue-based retrieval model.

 It includes models to replicate the analysis presented in the paper.
+However, only the sub-symbolic part can be fully replicated (i.e., reading times)!
+Parsing output will differ from the full parser because this repository does not include full training data set (see Limitations below for details).

 # What you need